-Thus the pathway in NWBC seems to be clear.
+Thus the pathway seems to be clear.
 Foster high transaction cognitions in a larger portion of the on-reserve population2.
 Provide equal opportunities for on-reserve capital formation through attention to property rights.
 And adjust or transform governance structures to minimize transaction costs.

 How can native peoples in Northwest BC be masters in their own house?
 And how can economic dependency be eliminated?
-I believe that it will be by following the recommendations of the Think Tank: by conscientiously repairing the damage from G1, while not missing the opportunities of G2.
+We believe that it will be by conscientiously repairing the damage from G1, while minimizing the opportunity costs of missing the opportunities of G2.